 Minimum Qualifications:

-- A Ph.D. in Philosophy or equivalent terminal degree at the time of appointment;
+- A Ph.D. in Economics or equivalent terminal degree at the time of appointment;

-- A clear record of research activity equivalent to that of an associate professor (if seeking that rank) or full professor (if seeking that rank) at an R1 research university;
+- A clear record of research activity equivalent to an associate professor or full professor (depending on the rank being sought) at an R1 research university;

-- An established record of successful teaching at the university level, commensurate with the rank being sought, and a demonstrated ability to teach and participate in our strong philosophy undergraduate, M.A., and Ph.D. programs.
+- An established record of successful teaching at the university level, commensurate with the rank being sought, and a demonstrated ability to teach and participate in the Department’s undergraduate, masters, and doctoral programs.

-Inquiries about this search should be directed to Philosophy@admin.fsu.edu or IGC Director Ryan Owens at ryan.owens@fsu.edu.
+Inquiries about this search should be directed to Shawn Kantor at skantor@fsu.edu.

 FSU is an Equal Opportunity/Access/Affirmative Action/Pro Disabled & Veteran Employer.
 FSU’s Equal Opportunity Statement can be accessed at https://hr.fsu.edu/sites/g/files/upcbnu2186/files/PDF/Publications/diversity/EEO_Statement.pdf.